lowcoder-org/lowcoder/docs/build-apps/event-handlers.md

 # Event handlers

-In Openblocks, event handlers are responsible for collecting and processing events from components and queries, and executing subsequent actions.
+In Lowcoder, event handlers are responsible for collecting and processing events from components and queries, and executing subsequent actions.
 For example, for a **Button** component, you can add an event handler to trigger the **Run query** action **** in response to the button **Click** event.

 <figure><img src="../.gitbook/assets/image (8) (1).png" alt=""><figcaption></figcaption></figure>